Eye movement in reading: Early tracking technology

 Attempts were soon made to overcome these problems.
 One solution was to use electromagnetic energy rather than a mechanical connection.
 In the "Dodge technique", a beam of light was directed at the cornea, focused by a system of lenses and then recorded on a moveable photographic plate.
 Erdmann & Dodge used this technique to claim that there is little or no perception during saccades, a finding that was later confirmed by Utall & Smith using more sophisticated equipment.
 The photographic plate in the Dodge technique was soon replaced with a film camera, but was still plagued by problems of accuracy, due to the difficulty of keeping all parts of the equipment perfectly aligned throughout a trial and accurately compensating for the distortion caused by the diffractive qualities of photographic lenses.
 In addition, it was usually necessary to restrain a participant's head by using an uncomfortable bite-bar or head-clamp.

 In 1922, Schott pioneered a further advance called electro-oculography (EOG), a method of recording the electrical potential between the cornea and the retina.
 Electrodes may be covered with special contact paste before being placed on the skin.
 So, it is now unnecessary to make incisions in patient's skin.
-Common misconception about EOG is that measured potential is the electromyogram of extraocular muscles.
+A common misconception about EOG is that the measured potential is the electromyogram of extraocular muscles.
 In fact, it is only the projection of eye dipole to the skin, because higher frequencies, corresponding to EMG, are filtered out.
 EOG delivered considerable improvements in accuracy and reliability, which explain its continued use by experimentalists for many decades.